Minors of non-hamiltonian polyhedra and the Herschel family: The minimal minor of non-hamiltonian polyhedra

 \begin{lemma}[\cite{Ding2018}] Every minor-minimal counterexample to Theorem~\ref{thm:H} is internally $4$-connected. \end{lemma}

 From the above lemma, we derive two further lemmas that will be frequently used in the proof.

 \begin{lemma} Every minor-minimal counterexample to Theorem~\ref{thm:H} contains no pair of adjacent vertices, each of degree at least $4$. \end{lemma} \begin{proof} Suppose, to the contrary, that the minor-minimal counterexample $G$ has two adjacent vertices $v, w$ of degree at least 4.
 By the choice of $G$, $G - vw$ is no longer 3-connected.
 Let $\{x, y\}$ be a 2-cut of $G - vw$.
 Clearly, $G - vw - \{x, y\}$ has precisely two components, one of which contains $v$ and the other contains $w$.
-Then $\{v, x, y\}$ is a 3-cut of $G$.
-Let $A$ be the component of $G - \{v, x, y\}$ that contains $w$.
-So $|V(A)| > 1$ as it also contains some neighbor of $w$.
-It follows from Lemma~\ref{lem:i4c} that $\{v, x, y\}$ is an independent set, and the component of $G - \{v, x, y\}$ other than $A$ consists of exactly one vertex, which is a neighbor of $v$.
-This implies that $v$ has a neighbor in $A$ other than $w$.
+Since $v$ has degree at least 4, $\{v, x, y\}$ is a 3-cut of $G$ that separates $w$ from a neighbor $u$ of $v$.
+Let $A_w$ and $A_u$ be the components of $G - \{v, x, y\}$ containing $w$ and $u$, respectively.
+Since $w$ has degree at least 4, $A_w$ contains some neighbor of $w$ and hence $|V(A_w)| > 1$.
+It follows from Lemma~\ref{lem:i4c} that $\{v, x, y\}$ is an independent set and that $A_u$ consists solely of the vertex $u$.
+This implies that $v$ has a neighbor in $A_w$ other than $w$.
 Hence $G - vw - \{x, y\}$ is connected, which is a contradiction. \end{proof}

 \begin{lemma} Every minor-minimal counterexample to Theorem~\ref{thm:H} has no cycle of length $3$. \end{lemma} \begin{proof} Suppose, for contradiction, that the minor-minimal counterexample \( G \) contains a 3-cycle \( u v w u \).
 By Lemma~\ref{lem:na4}, we may assume that \( u \) has degree 3.
 Let \( u' \) be the neighbor of \( u \) other than \( v \) and \( w \).
 Then \( \{u', v, w\} \) forms a 3-cut, but it is not an independent set, contradicting Lemma~\ref{lem:i4c}. \end{proof}